 Ensure that you have some switches or hosts that support sFlow. sFlowTrend-Pro can only monitor switches or hosts using sFlow.

-If you are running sFlowTrend-Pro as a service, then the service should be started automatically after each reboot.
+The sFlowTrend-Pro service should be started automatically after each reboot.
 To connect to the service to use the product, start the sFlowTrend-Pro client, using the Start menu.
 Two options are available: to connect to the server running on the local system, use the sFlowTrend-Pro local client menu item; to connect to a different remote server running the sFlowTrend-Pro service, use the sFlowTrend-Pro remote client menu item.

 Make sure that any host based firewalls, or external firewalls between the host running sFlowTrend-Pro and the switches being monitored allow: